 Investing in unlisted private companies poses a unique challenge because it is very difficult to exit when you are no longer satisfied with management.

-Another risk in owning a minority stake in an unlisted company is that, as a minority, you have no influence over the way the business is run.
-When you are an employee, there are times when management will offer you own shares in the company in lieu of pay.
+Another risk in owning a minority stake in any company is that, as a minority, you do not influence the way the business is run.
+When you are an employee, there are times when management will offer for you to earn shares in the company instead of pay.
 My advice is generally to avoid such an offer.
 This is because you will have no control over the management of the company, you will have deferred your compensation, and, if things go wrong, there may not be a buyer for your shares.

 In this story, the investor suffered because they had no control over the board or the management.
-An exception to this is if an established company offers additional compensation through shares as an incentive program; particularly when the company sells those shares to employees at a discount.
+An exception to my advice on not owning shares is if an established company offers additional compensation through shares as an incentive program; particularly when the company sells those shares to employees at a discount.
 But in such a case, be careful of building up too much of your wealth in one investment; if things go wrong with your company you could lose your job and your wealth, a double whammy!

 Ability to depend on the expertise of a company’s leaders is crucial

 Another risk to consider is that of the changeover of management.
-This was a case of new management taking over a family-run business.
+This was risk arose in this case when new management took over a family-run business.
 In such cases, investors expose themselves to the risk that the new management is unable to make the business successful.
 The lesson is to stick to proven management if possible.

 Avoid investing in people you just don’t know